aws/sagemaker-python-sdk/doc/algorithms/vision/text_embedding_mxnet.rst

 ####################################
-Text Embedding - TensorFlow, MxNet
+Text Embedding - MxNet
 ####################################

-This is a supervised text embedding algorithm which supports many pre-trained models available in MXNet and Tensorflow Hub.
-The following
-`sample notebook <https://github.com/aws/amazon-sagemaker-examples/blob/main/introduction_to_amazon_algorithms/jumpstart_text_embedding/Amazon_JumpStart_Text_Embedding.ipynb>`__
-demonstrates how to use the Sagemaker Python SDK for Text Embedding for using these algorithms.
+This is a supervised text embedding algorithm which supports many pre-trained models available in MXNet Hub.
+The following `sample notebook <https://github.com/aws/amazon-sagemaker-examples/blob/main/introduction_to_amazon_algorithms/jumpstart_text_embedding/Amazon_JumpStart_Text_Embedding.ipynb>`__ demonstrates how to use the Sagemaker Python SDK for Text Embedding for using these algorithms.